CKMI-DT: MI-5 in Quebec City

 The station launched on March 17, 1957, and was the second privately owned station in Quebec.
 It was licensed to Quebec City and aired an analogue signal on VHF channel 5.
 CKMI was originally owned by Télévision du Québec, a consortium of cinema chain Famous Players and Quebec City's three privately owned radio stations, CHRC, CKCV and CJQC, along with the province's first private station, CFCM-TV.
 The station's studios were located alongside CFCM's facilities in Sainte-Foy, then a suburb of Quebec City; CKMI and CFCM shared the same antenna, the first setup of its kind in the world for television.
 This allowed CKMI to sign on several months sooner than would have been the case under the normal engineering practices of the time and at a fraction of the cost.

 Upon signing on, CKMI became Quebec City's CBC Television affiliate, taking all English-language programming from CFCM.
-Télévision de Québec had applied for an English-language station when a policy change at the CBC the previous year restricted CFCM to programming from CBC's French-language network, Radio-Canada (now Ici Radio-Canada Télé) rather than selecting French- and English-language shows, as it had done since signing on in 1954.
+Télévision de Québec had applied for an English-language station when a policy change at the CBC the previous year restricted CFCM to programming from CBC's French-language network, Radio-Canada (now Ici Radio-Canada Télé), rather than selecting French- and English-language shows, as it had done since signing on in 1954.
 CFCM disaffiliated from Radio-Canada in 1964 when the network opened its own station, CBVT, but CKMI remained with CBC.
-In 1971, CFCM became a charter affiliate of a privately-owned French network, TVA.
+In 1971, CFCM became a charter affiliate of a privately owned French network, TVA.

 Télévision de Québec was nearly forced to sell its stations in 1969 due to the Canadian Radio and Television Commission's (CRTC) new rules requiring radio and television stations to be 80% Canadian-owned.
 The largest shareholder, Famous Players, was a subsidiary of American film studio Paramount Pictures.
-The CRTC had additionally denied a 1968 bid to sell CFCM and CKMI to Teltron Communications Ltd.; in 1970, the CRTC ordered Télévision de Québec to present a plan to come into compliance with the law or else it would take bids for new services to replace their stations.
+The CRTC had additionally denied a 1968 bid to sell CFCM and CKMI to Teltron Communications Ltd. In 1970, the CRTC ordered Télévision de Québec to present a plan for restructuring its ownership in accordance with the law or else it would take bids for replacement licensees.
 As a result, Famous Players reduced its shares to 20 percent by selling off to three Quebec City firms, allowing Télévision de Québec to keep CKMI and CFCM.
 The company renamed itself Télé-Capitale in 1972.
 Télé-Capitale was bought in two phases by La Verendrye Management Corporation in 1979 and 1982; citing a high debt load, the firm sold the businesses to the Pathonic Corporation of Montreal in 1984.
 The firm then became known as the Pathonic Network in 1986 before being purchased by Télé-Metropole (which changed its name to TVA) in 1989 and 1990.